Laurence Sullivan

 Publication Date: 24th June 2016.

-The text of the story can be viewed below: in the Wicked Young Writer Awards 18-25 Finalists' Anthology.
+The text of the story can be downloaded below: in the Wicked Young Writer Awards 18-25 Finalists' Anthology.

 Wicked Young Writer Awards Anthology 2016, 18-25 Category